rohitpogaku/rohitpogaku.github.io/README.md

-# Thi is my portfolio website
+# This is my portfolio website
 ### Used tailwind to style the website